 Me, All Alone, at the End of the World by M. T. Anderson, illustrated by Kevin Hawkes

 Being alone doesn’t necessarily mean loneliness for a boy living at the end of the world.
-When civilization arrives, his world changes, but necessarily for the better.
+When civilization arrives, his world changes, for the better.
 Use this book as an anthem for the self-reliant and, on another level, for protecting the environment. [advanced picture book, ages 6 and up]

 Be Yourself 6 Picture Book GIVEAWAY!